 2. Economic Activities

-Irish tax law allows a charity to conduct certain economic activities, or "trading," with profits exempt from tax under a “trading exemption.”
+Charities: Irish tax law allows a charity to conduct certain economic activities, or "trading," with profits exempt from tax under a “trading exemption.”

 The Revenue Commissioners define trading as “generally involving the sale of goods or services to customers with a view to generating a profit.”
-To qualify for a trading exemption, a body established only for charitable purposes must apply the income derived from its trading solely to advancing its purposes.
-In addition, the organization ordinarily must satisfy one of the following conditions:
+To qualify for a trading exemption, a body established only for charitable purposes must apply the income derived from its trading solely to advancing those purposes.

-(a) The trade must occur in the course of carrying out a primary purpose of the charity.
-[Taxes Consolidation Act 1997, section 208(2)(b)(i)]
+(a) The trade must occur in the course of carrying out a primary purpose of the charity (Taxes Consolidation Act 1997, section 208(2)(b)(i)).

 Examples include the following: